alloba/book-of-hours-notes/books/Travelling at Night, Vol 1.md

 ### Partial Study Description
 I'm Reading...

-'The Wood lies outside the walls of the Mansus.
+'The Wood lies outside the walls of [[world-at-large/The Mansus|the Mansus]].
 As any student of the Histories knows, the Mansus has no walls.'
 ### Study Complete Description